Gamma correction: Simple monitor tests

 This procedure is useful for making a monitor display images approximately correctly, on systems in which profiles are not used (for example, the Firefox browser prior to version 3.0 and many others) or in systems that assume untagged source images are in the sRGB colorspace.

-In the test pattern, the intensity of each solid color bar is intended to be the average of the intensities in the surrounding striped dither; therefore, ideally, the solid areas and the dithers should appear equally bright in a system properly adjusted to the indicated gamma.
+In the test pattern, the intensity of each solid color bar is intended to be the average of the intensities in the surrounding dotted dither; therefore, ideally, the solid areas and the dithers should appear equally bright in a system properly adjusted to the indicated gamma.

 Normally a graphics card has contrast and brightness control and a transmissive LCD monitor has contrast, brightness, and backlight control.
 Graphics card and monitor contrast and brightness have an influence on effective gamma, and should not be changed after gamma correction is completed.

 The top two bars of the test image help to set correct contrast and brightness values.
 There are eight three-digit numbers in each bar.
-A good monitor with proper calibration shows the six numbers on the right in both bars, a cheap monitor shows only four numbers.
+A good monitor with proper calibration shows the six numbers on the right in both bars; a cheap monitor shows only four numbers.

 Given a desired display-system gamma, if the observer sees the same brightness in the checkered part and in the homogeneous part of every colored area, then the gamma correction is approximately correct.
 In many cases the gamma correction values for the primary colors are slightly different.

 Setting the color temperature or white point is the next step in monitor adjustment.